docknetwork/planning/rfc/0007-anchoring.md

 ## Expected Outcomes

 A new on-chain Anchor module exposing a single on-chain function.
-A command line tool for posting anchors.
+A command line tool and/or fe.dock.io widget for posting anchors.

 ## RFC